 \subsection{Loss function}

-To achieve better geometric line quality, we applied perceptual loss \cite{ORG_6} to avoid the blurriness and Relativistic Least Square GAN Loss (RaLSGAN) \cite{ORG_7} to achieve sharper maps.
+To achieve better geometric line quality, we applied perceptual loss \cite{ORG_6} to avoid blurriness and Relativistic Least Square GAN (RaLSGAN) Loss \cite{ORG_7} to achieve sharper maps.
 The goal of loss functions is to achieve correctness while increasing the sharpness of the inpainted road geometries.